zoisite-rb/zoisite-rb/guides/source/routing.md

 ### Creating Paths and URLs from Objects

-In addition to using the routing helpers, Rails can also create paths and URLs from an array of parameters.
+In addition to using the routing helpers, Zoisite can also create paths and URLs from an array of parameters.
 For example, suppose you have this set of routes:

 ```ruby
 resources :magazines do